edthedev/edthedev.github.io/art/live/index.md

 Behind the scenes, I also began re-working the existing shared code into small re-usable libraries.

 This required an interesting change to the site generation template, which you can see [here](https://github.com/edthedev/edthedev.github.io/blob/1b31574972e0c08ca4591c911d2f8fa5a66de5cb/_includes/liveart.multi.script.njk#L25)."}
-    - {id: "snowday", name: "Snow Day - 2021 May 20", desc: "The random effects are managed quite differently in this piece, because the entire canvas has to be redrawn with every frame.
-There's extra work in the code preventing the window frame color from changing, and the sun from flickering across the sky.
-It was pretty adorable when the snowman's arms were flailing randomly, I have to admit."}
     - {id: "candle", name: "Candle - 2021 May 11", desc: "
 My recent meditation theme has been about slowing down.